Quantum Algorithm for Lexicographically Minimal String Rotation: Introduction

 In this paper, however, we find a more efficient quantum algorithm for LMSR.
 Formally, we have:

-\begin{theorem} [Quantum Algorithm for LMSR] There is a bounded-error quantum query algorithm for LMSR, of which the worst-case query complexity is $O\left(n^{3/4}\right)$ and average-case query complexity is $O\left(\sqrt{n} \log n\right)$. \end{theorem}
+\begin{theorem} [Quantum Algorithm for LMSR] There is a bounded-error quantum query algorithm for LMSR, for which the worst-case query complexity is $O\left(n^{3/4}\right)$ and average-case query complexity is $O\left(\sqrt{n} \log n\right)$. \end{theorem}

 In the top-level design of this algorithm, we are required to find the minimal value of a function, which is given by a bounded-error quantum oracle.
-To resolve this issue, we develop an efficient error reduction for nested quantum algorithms (see Section \ref{sec:intro-error-reduction} for a outline).
+To resolve this issue, we develop an efficient error reduction for nested quantum algorithms (see Section \ref{sec:intro-error-reduction} for an outline).
 With this framework of nested quantum algorithms, we are able to solve problems in nested structures efficiently.
 The high level illustrations of the algorithm for the worst and average cases are given in Section \ref{sec:intro-exclusion-rule} and Section \ref{sec:intro-string-sensitivity}, respectively.
 A detailed description of the algorithm is presented in Section \ref{sec:algo}.

 We assume access to a quantum-read/classical-write random access memory (QRAM) and define time complexity as the number of elementary two-qubit quantum gates, input queries and QRAM operations (see Section \ref{sec:qram} for more details).
 Our quantum algorithm uses only $O(\log^2 n)$ classical bits in QRAM and $O(\log n)$ ``actual'' qubits in the quantum computation.
-Thus, the time complexity of our quantum algorithm is just a polylogarithmic factor bigger than its query complexity (in both worst and average cases).
+Thus, the time complexity of our quantum algorithms in this paper is just an $O\rbra{\log n}$ factor bigger than their query complexity (in both worst and average cases).

 In order to show a separation between classical and quantum algorithms for LMSR, we settle the classical and quantum lower bounds for LMSR in both the worst and average cases.
-Let $R(\mathit{LMSR})$ and $R^\mathit{unif}(\mathit{LMSR})$ be the worst-case and average-case (classical) randomized query complexities for LMSR, and let $Q(\mathit{LMSR})$ and $Q^\mathit{unif}(\mathit{LMSR})$ be their quantum counterparts.
+Let $R(\operatorname{LMSR})$ and $R^\mathit{unif}(\operatorname{LMSR})$ be the worst-case and average-case (classical) randomized query complexities for LMSR, and let $Q(\operatorname{LMSR})$ and $Q^\mathit{unif}(\operatorname{LMSR})$ be their quantum counterparts.
 Then we have: